SAFEGUARDING YOUR PAYMENTS

 IMMIGRATION AND PASSPORT CONTROL

-All passports are now required to have 6 months validity from the date you RETURN from your trip.
+All passports are now required to have 6 months validity from the date that you apply for your visa.
 You must also have at least two blank facing pages in your passport.

 Please bring three copies of your passport and visa, along with three passport sized photographs.
-These are required for checking into hotels and obtaining an Indian SIM card if you need one.
+These are required for obtaining an Indian SIM card if you need one.

 As an overall ethos, wherever possible we aim to use characterful accommodation that enhances the overall travel experience, not just offers a bed for the night.
 This can obviously vary dramatically from place to place.
 On this trip we will be staying in comfortable character properties as well as standard hotels of 3 stars or more.